jolpica/jolpica-f1/docs/README.md

 These parameters are shared between all API endpoints

-`limit` - Allows you to alter the limit the number of results returned.
+`limit` - Maximum number of results results returned.
 Defaults to 30.
 Max is 100

 `offset` - Allows you to offset the results by the specified number for pagination.
 Defaults to 0.